bhurn02/rms-invoicing/documents/utility-rate-management-enhancement-proposal.md

 ## Conclusion

-These enhancements represent a significant opportunity to modernize our property management operations in CNMI while delivering immediate and measurable benefits.
+These enhancements represent a significant opportunity to modernize our property management operations while delivering immediate and measurable benefits.
 The proposed solutions will:

 1. **Streamline Operations**: Automate repetitive manual processes
 2. **Improve Accuracy**: Reduce human error in data entry